gurdeeparora75/WeightWatchersExcercises/README.md

 Pre-requisites :
 1. Java (JRE and JDK should be installed and JAVA_HOME should be set.)
 2. Maven should be installed.
-3. This project runs ONLY on WINDOWS operating system.
+3. This project runs **ONLY** on _WINDOWS_ OS.
 4. This project uses 3.x version of Selenium Webriver.
 So you need to have latest firefox version.
-5. Browsers supported -  Chrome and Firefox
+5. Browsers supported: Chrome and Firefox.

-To run this project-
+To run this project do the following:
-Go to root path of project and type : mvn test
+Go to root path of project and type: **mvn test**